citlallyc/weather_api_pipeline/README.md

 ## Overview

-Using Python, create a simple data pipeline to extract, transform, and load weather data into a PostgreSQL database for easier analysis.
-The pipeline is orchestrated with Airflow and automatically updates weather data in regular intervals.
+Objective: Using Python, create a simple data pipeline to extract, transform, and load weather data into a PostgreSQL database for easier analysis.
+The pipeline is orchestrated with Airflow and automatically inserts weather data in regular intervals.

-The code currently uses ```try-except``` blocks to catch exceptions when making API call.
-The pipeline runs on a 30-minute schedule which is within API rate limits, but will raise an error if too many calls are made.
+The code currently uses ```try-except``` blocks to catch exceptions throughout the pipeline.
+The workflow runs on a 30-minute schedule which is within API rate limits, but will raise an warning if too many calls are made.

 ### Assumptions